Zo-opt

 Zo-opt was founded in October 2006.

-Which investor participated in Zo-opt's seed funding round?
+Which investor participated in Zo-opt's funding round?

-What is the employee count for Zo-opt?
+What is the employee size of Zo-opt?

-Zo-opt currently has 1–10 employees.
+Zo-opt operates with 1–10 employees.

 Log in to access full profile